-Snakes tend to avoid humans but bite only as a last resort when they are threatened or surprised.
-When a venomous snake bites someone, 911 must be called and that person must get to an emergency room right away.
+Snakes tend to avoid humans, but they may bite as a last resort when they feel threatened or surprised.
+When a venomous snake bites someone, it is essential to call 911 and get the person to an emergency room right away.

 Snakebites are treatable, however.
-According to the American Red Cross, of the around 7,000 people bitten by a snake in the United States every year, fewer than five people die.
+According to the American Red Cross, of the around 7,000 people who get bitten by a snake in the United States every year, fewer than five people die as a result.

 - Rattlesnakes are venomous.

 - Snakes avoid people.
-They attack if they feel threatened or surprised.
+They only attack if they feel threatened or surprised.

-- A continuing reflex reaction means a snake can still bite several hours after death.
+- A continuing reflex reaction means that a snake can still bite several hours after its death.

 - If a bite occurs, the area around the wound will swell up and change color.

-- Treatment involves immobilizing the injured body part, cleaning and wrapping the wound, and getting antivenom at a hospital.
+- Treatment involves immobilizing the injured body part, cleaning and wrapping the wound, and receiving antivenom medication at a hospital.

-- Without prompt treatment, or if someone has an allergic reaction, rattlesnake bite can be fatal.
+- Without prompt treatment, or if someone has an allergic reaction to the venom, rattlesnake bites can be fatal.

 Rattlesnake bites are painful.
-The immediate symptoms include:
+Some immediate symptoms include:

-If a person has been bitten, it is vital to get medical help immediately.
-The person must be kept calm and given reassurance that the bite can be treated.
+If a person has been bitten by a rattlesnake, it is vital to get medical help immediately.
+The person must remain calm and receive reassurance that the bite is treatable.

 What to do

-While waiting for help to arrive, the American Red Cross advises to wash the wound and then apply a bandage to slow the spread of venom.
-The following steps should be taken when doing this:
+While waiting for help to arrive, the American Red Cross advises people to wash the wound and apply a bandage to slow the spread of venom.
+People can take the following steps to do this:

 - Check for feeling, warmth, and color of the limb and note any changes in skin color and temperature.

 - Place the end of the bandage against the skin and wrap, using overlapping turns.
-Start at the point farthest from the heart and cover a long body section, such as an arm or calf.
+Start at the point farthest from the heart and cover a long body section, such as a whole arm or a whole calf.
 To wrap a joint, use figure of eight turns to support it.

 - Check above and below the bite for feeling, warmth, and color, particularly in the fingers and toes.

-- Keep the injured area still and make sure it is lower than the heart.
+- Keep the injured area still and make sure that it is lower than the heart.
 The person who has been bitten should only walk if absolutely necessary.
-Carry them to safety if possible.
+Someone else should carry them to safety if possible.

 Once at the hospital, medical staff will administer antivenom medication.

-When treating snakebite, there are some actions not to take.
-According to the University of Maryland Medical Center, these include:
+When treating a rattlesnake bite, there are some actions not to take.
+These include: